Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-item.md

 ### CSS Grid Naming Areas

-Another cool feature, is we can name areas!
+Another cool feature is we can name areas!

 ```css
 .grid {